stain/ro-crate-paper/manuscript.md

 However detailed, for a new researcher who wants to reuse a particular computational method they may first want to assess if the described tool and workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting workflow following the method description). [@doi:10.3389/fninf.2017.00069] [@goble_presentation_2016]

 Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
-They may would firstly need to install all the software dependencies and reference datasets.
+They would firstly need to install all the software dependencies and reference datasets.
 This can be a daunting task in itself, which may have to be repeated multiple times as workflows typically are developed at small scale on their desktop computer, scaled up to a local cluster, and potentially productionized using cloud instances, each of which will have different requirements for software installations.

 In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adaptation in life sciences [@doi:10.1007/s41019-017-0050-4] with supporting collaborative efforts like BioConda [@doi:10.1038/s41592-018-0046-7], BioContainers [??] and by Linux distributions themselves (Debian Med [@doi:10.1186/1471-2105-11-S12-S5] to make more than 7000 software packages available [in BioConda alone] (https://anaconda.org/bioconda/) and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
 Docker and Conda has gained integration in workflow systems like Snakemake, Galaxy, Nextflow, meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand.